wansang93/OS_Cloud/AWS/Introduction to AWS/Introduction to AWS.md

     - **SNS(Simple Notification Services)**
       - SNS is Simple Notification Services, this is a way of notifying you, either via email or via text message, for example.
     - **SQS(Simple Queue Service)**
-      - Basically, it's a queue system, so you can post jobs to a queue.
+      - it's a queue system, so you can post jobs to a queue.
       - SQS is a way of decoupling your applications.
     - **SES(Simple Email Service)**
-      - Simple Email Service is basically a way of sending and receiving emails using AWS.
+      - Simple Email Service is a way of sending and receiving emails using AWS.

 # 9. Keep Up to Date with AWS This Week